Do Something Good for Your Neighbor

-Since May 16 we have now collected over 10,000 snack bags!
+Since May 16 we have now collected over 18,000 snack bags!
 Due to COVID-19, we anticipate this will be our "pandemic" way of supporting our friends at SOME instead of our monthly RE food collection and service.
 Consider inviting your neighborhood, your sports team (inspired by Capital Lacrosse!), or your child's classroom to join in the giving.
-Beginning in September, in addition to the snack bags, each month we will also collect an item requested by SOME.
 Sign up.
 The collection schedule is below: